suhasmaddali/Heart-Disease-Prediction/README.md

 * We would consider various important classification metrics for different machine learning models using the sklearn library from python.
 * We would be using these tools to calculate the accuracy, precision, and recall to name a few.
 * For each machine learning model, we would then be drawing and tabulating the results at the end so that one would get a good idea about which algorithm did the best in each metric.
-* One thing to keep in mind is that this is just a very small data set that is used just to understand the machine learning models and implement them easily.
-* Therefore, one can go to use much more complex datasets by keeping these steps in mind while performing the execution.

 ## Exploratory Data Analysis (EDA)